flyx/flyx.org/_posts/2012-06-14-adabindings2.md

 #### Arrays

-In C, arrays are mostly syntactic sugar for pointers, particularly when they are used as paramters in subprogram declarations.
+In C, arrays are mostly syntactic sugar for pointers, particularly when they are used as parameters in subprogram declarations.
 C has no way of determining the size of an array.
 Usually, a subprogram taking an array as parameter also takes another parameter that gives the size of the array.